What is Carbolic Acid?

 The use of carbolic acid on metal surfaces at high temperatures increases the risk of corrosion on steel.
 The corrosion rate of low-carbon steel has been observed to be reduced when metal surfaces are exposed to carbolic acid and moisture in the 0.2 percent to 0.6 percent range.

 However, when the moisture level rose, so did the rate of deterioration.
 Corrosion of low-carbon steel is substantially accelerated at temperatures exceeding 200°C. Furthermore, carbolic acid containing substantial sulphur is more corrosive to certain metals than pure carbolic acid.

 Plastic precursors are the most prevalent usage of phenol, accounting for two-thirds of its total use.
 Bisphenol-A, a major precursor to polycarbonates and epoxide resins, is produced by condensation of bisphenol-A with acetone. phenolic resins, such as bakelite, are generated when phenol, alkylphenols, or diphenols react with formaldehyde to form phenolic resins.
 When phenol is partially hydrogenated, cyclohexanone is generated, which is a precursor to nylon.
 Nonylphenol is produced via alkylation of phenol, which is subsequently ethoxylated to produce nonionic detergents.

 Phenol (carbolic acid) is one of the oldest antiseptic agents.
 Apart from being used in many commercially available products, in rural India, it is often used in the household to prevent snake infestation.

-Phenol, a colourless, white crystalline solid at room temperature, also known as carbolic acid and phenolic acid, is an organic compound that is found naturally.
+Yes, phenol which is a colourless, white crystalline solid at room temperature is also known as carbolic acid

 What is hydroxy benzene used for?